Python Program to Get the Full Path of the Current Working Directory

 Benefits of Using pathlib

-1. Provides an object-oriented interface to the filesystem.
+1. Provides an object-oriented interface to handle file and directory paths.

 3. Easily convertible to strings and vice versa, which makes it compatible with functions expecting string paths.